sujaygarlanka/sujaygarlanka/content/projects/drink-machine.md

 +++
 draft = false
 title = 'Drink Machine'
-summary = "A CAD designed and 3D-printed drink machine that mixes drinks with millileter accuracy.
+summary = "A CAD designed and 3D-printed drink machine that mixes drinks with milliliter accuracy.
 Recipes can be sent via an NFC enabled iPhone app." weight = -1
 [params]
   data = 'Hardware'